alaplums/tts/README.md

 Please have a look at our [contribution guide](https://github.com/alaplums/TeXlipse/blob/master/CONTRIBUTING.md "Contribution Guide") if you would like to help out.

+### Run TTS
+TTS employs two spearate lookup files for converting LaTeX commands and symbols to their english description.
+These files can be found at [LookUp Files](https://github.com/alaplums/tts/tree/master/LookupTables) and must be present in your *bin/* folder for successful run of this program.

 # Resources
 * [Official ALAP Website](https://alap.lums.edu.pk/ "ALAP")
 * [Detailed User Guide](https://alap.lums.edu.pk/wp-content/uploads/2018/11/ALAP_UserGuide.pdf "ALAP User Guide")